Building the perfect Monstie

 • Serathis skills grants buffs when you lose one Hearth

-Each Environnement skill also has an improved version.
+Each Environment skill also has an improved version.
 This version will be triggered if your Monstie has the right genes in its bingo.
 As these will require specific elements genes, this means they might be better on a specific element Monstie.

 Battle Thirst+ need at least one fire gene in your bingo so obviously it’s easier to get with fire monsters